Help us save nature at places like this. From £3 a month.

 The reserve is open at all times throughout the year.
 The new seabird centre is open daily from 9.30 am-5 pm in summer and 9.30 am–4 pm in winter.
 Please call 01262 422212 for Christmas opening.

 Non-members: adults £3.50, children (aged 5-17) £1.50, family (two adults and two children) £8.50.

 The birds are easy to see during breeding season - creating a fantastic seascape and bird spectacle.
 Only eight target seabird species breed here, so learning to identify birds is simple.
 In winter, common passerines (buntings, sparrows and finches) and short-eared owls (vary in numbers from one year to next) can be seen and identified.

 Reserve already popular with families.
-Various family events included in our programme throughout the year.
-Backpack Activity days very popular.
+Various family events including self-guided trails are in our programme throughout the year.

 Dogs are welcome on the reserve, however they must be kept on leads at all times.
 This is to ensure that ground nesting birds are not disturbed, and also to ensure the safety of dogs on the cliff top.

 The use of drones for photography is not permitted at any time without consent from Natural England and the RSPB.